List of Atari 7800 games

 The Atari 7800 is an 8-bit console developed by Atari Corporation and designed by General Computer Corporation.
 It was released in North America in May 1986.
 The 7800 is backward compatible with most Atari 2600 cartridges.
 This list contains all of the games released by Atari Corporation, games released by Atari Interactive Inc. for the 2600+ | 7800+ Console, as well as unlicensed aftermarket games and games which were cancelled at some point in development.
 In total, ' (Note: This number is always up to date by this script.) games were officially released for the Atari 7800 Between 1986 and 1990.
-10 games were developed for the Atari 7800+ and released in 2024 by Atari, Inc. To date there are a total of 69 official releases along with over 100 hacks, unreleased prototypes and homebrews released on cartridge for the 7800.
+10 games were developed for the Atari 7800+ and released in 2024 by Atari, Inc. To date there are a total of 69 official releases along with over 100 hacks, 3rd Party Indie Games, unreleased prototypes and homebrews released on cartridge for the 7800.